Bull Arab

 Ensuring regular vet check-ups and preventive care can help manage health issues.
 Despite these challenges, Bull Arabs are incredibly loyal, affectionate, and intelligent, making them excellent family companions for those willing to meet their needs.
 With the right approach, the Bull Arab’s strengths and endearing qualities can shine through, offering a rewarding and fulfilling relationship.

-Physical Appearance
+Bull Arab Physical Appearance

-Physical Appearance
+Bull Arab Physical Appearance

-The Bull Arab is a sturdy dog with a broad, proportionate head and drooping ears.
+The Bull Arab is a sturdy hybrid dog with a broad, proportionate head and drooping ears.
 Bred to pin and hold wild pigs, they possess powerful jaws suited for the task.
 Eye color varies with coat color—darker coats usually have brown eyes, while lighter coats often have amber eyes.

 • Size